 Stevia And Belly Fat

-While stevia has been considered as a good artificial sweetener because it is low in calories, it also has some health benefits.
+While stevia has been considered as a good artificial sweetener because it is low energy content, it also has some health benefits.
 In the United States of America, the Food and Drug Administration (FDA) categorizes this artificial sweetener as generally recognized as safe (GRAS).
 Part of the reasons why the FDA has not approved or classified this sweetener for use as a food additive is that it may have some adverse effects on health.